B.E. Biomedical Engineering, NUI Galway (2011)

 - University Scholar (2008-2010)

 DR Nolan, JP McGarry (2015) On the correct interpretation of measured force and calculation of material stress in biaxial tests.
-Journal of the Mechanical Behaviour of Biomedical Engineering Link
+Journal of the Mechanical Behaviour of Biomedical Materials.
+Link

 DR Nolan, JP McGarry (2015) On the compressibility of arterial tissue: an experimental and computational investigation.
 Annals of Biomedical Engineering Link